-Many are familiar with the Hebrew word shalom or “peace.”
+Many are familiar with the Hebrew word shalom.
+Shalom means “peace” in English.
+But beyond that simple definition, what does “shalom” truly mean?
 The common western definition of peace is — the absence of conflict or war — but in Hebrew it means so much more.

 “Shalom” is taken from the root word shalam, which means, “to be safe in mind, body, or estate.”
 It speaks of completeness, fullness, or a type of wholeness that encourages you to give back — to generously re-pay something in some way.

 In Arabic the word for peace, “Salam” sounds very similar yet refers to a hope of world peace and the end of war.
 However, like many original Hebrew definitions, Shalom goes straight the heart.